 The proposed MCM is a 30-semester hour program that will be offered through distance education.
 The program is designed to bring practicing construction managers to higher levels of knowledge and proficiency in the use of managerial tools, concepts, and processes for complex construction projects.
 Construction as a profession is undergoing dramatic changes with complex technology and computer applications, new materials and processes, laws, cost containment, environmental and land use issues, quality systems, and human resource management.
 The program will also prepare a few of its graduates to teach as community college faculty.
-ECU's undergraduate program in construction management is one of the campus's fastest growing majors and has an excellent reputation in academic and with the construction Management Advisory Council (individuals from major construction companies across the US) to develop a curriculum for a master's degree that meets the expressed needs of the industry.
+ECU's undergraduate program in construction management is one of the campus's fastest growing majors and has an excellent reputation in academic and with the construction industry.
+The Department of Construction Management has collaborated with its Construction Management Advisory Council (individuals from major construction companies across the US) to develop a curriculum for a master's degree that meets the expressed needs of the industry.